Connect Well Social Prescribing Grant Round 4: Healthy Diet and Active Lives is now open

 The Connect Well social prescribing grants fund is a targeted grant pot (funded by NHS Hull CCG and Hull City Council’s Adult Services, and Public Health), which aims to support the provision of the Connect Well social prescribing service in Hull.

-It does this by seeking to fund organisations and individuals who can fill identified gaps in services and activities.
+It does this by seeking to fund organisations and individuals who can fill identified gaps in services and activities for adults aged 16 and over.
 Funded projects will be added to the Connect to Support website.

 A panel made up of representatives of the CCG and Hull City Council meets four times a year to set priorities and allocate funding.

 Many people go to their GP with ailments and social issues that the GP cannot fully address.
 Either the medical help offered is only part of the solution, or the underlying issues that cause people to visit their GP are not actually medical in origin.
 Social prescribing is a way that GPs can pass people on to be helped to access a range of services and activities to support them for example with fitness, healthy lifestyles, combatting isolation and loneliness, managing stress and anxiety and much much more.

 Have a look at the NHS Hull CCG information page about social prescribing.

 Applications are welcomed from voluntary and community organisations and social enterprises, as well as small businesses and sole traders who can offer projects and activities that meet the fund’s outcomes and the priorities set in each round.
 There are no restrictions on previous applicants applying again in future rounds, whether or not their previous applications were successful.

 Projects funded to date include: